What do I need to do?

 NOTE: Administrative fees apply to the processing of the buy requests.
 Please contact the seller’s Registrar for further information.

-Once you’re ready to complete the sale, please contact your Registrar, and authorise the Registrar to use the authcode for your .ie domain, in order to complete the sale.
-(You don’t need to worry about what the “authcode” is, your Registrar will be able to access this for you, with your authorisation).
+Once you’re ready to complete the sale, please contact your Registrar, and authorise the Registrar to submit the Registrant transfer request for your .ie domain, in order to complete the sale.

 NOTE: There are no registry administrative fees associated with processing a sale request .
 However, the seller’s Registrar will very likely charge a fee for their services.
 Please contact the seller’s Registrar for further information.